chiveturkey/signal/README.md

 # signal
-Run signal desktop in an Ubuntu Docker container
+Run signal desktop in a Debian Docker container

 ## How To
 1. Build the container image.